michaelnisi/batchupdates/README.md

 ## Example

-Adopt the `SectionedDataSource` protocol in your data source.
+Adopt the `SectionedDataSource` protocol with your `UICollectionViewDataSource` or `UITableViewDataSource` object.

 ```swift
 import BatchUpdates